sudorandom/kmcd.dev/content/posts/2026/protobuf-unknown-fields/index.md

 There are a couple of important exceptions where unknown fields get lost.

 First, unknown field preservation applies **only to binary Protobuf serialization**.
 If you convert from binary to JSON (e.g., using `protojson` in Go or `toJson` in TypeScript), unknown fields are **dropped** during the encoding process.
-Conversely, when unmarshaling JSON back into Protobuf, many libraries are strictly configured by default.
-For instance, Go's `protojson.Unmarshal` will throw a hard error if it encounters unknown fields in the JSON payload unless you explicitly bypass it by passing `DiscardUnknown: true`.
+When unmarshaling JSON back into Protobuf, many libraries are strictly configured by default.
+For example, Go's `protojson.Unmarshal` will throw a hard error if it encounters unknown fields in the JSON payload unless you explicitly bypass it by passing `DiscardUnknown: true`.
 JSON simply isn't designed to carry this extra payload without a strict schema map.

 Second, preserving these fields during binary serialization requires that you re-use the exact same object for re-serialization.
 If you read a message, pull out the known fields, and map them into a freshly created object to send downstream, the unknown fields tied to the original object will be left behind.